What do insurers deem as high risk and how will this impact…

 For example, an interest-only mortgage or providing an inheritance.

-Decreasing term, on the other hand, provides a pay out sum which decreases over the policy term.
+Decreasing term life insurance, on the other hand, provides a pay out sum which decreases over the policy term.

-As a result, it tends to be the cheapest form of life insurance and is ideal for covering a repayment mortgage.
+As a result of the risk to the insurer reducing over time, decreasing term tends to be the cheapest form of life insurance and is ideal for covering a repayment mortgage.

 Whole of life insurance provides a lump sum pay out after you pass away.